Two-Day Couples Intensive for Betrayal and Relationship Repair

 -

-Scheduling & Preparation: If the format is a fit, we schedule two consecutive clinical days and send preparation materials and intake forms so the time is used efficiently.
+Scheduling & Preparation: We schedule two consecutive clinical days and send preparation materials and intake forms so the time is used efficiently.

 -

 The Intensive: You arrive with a clear structure already in place.
-The work is focused, confidential, and designed to produce an actionable repair strategy.
+The conversations are focused, confidential, and designed to help you leave with an actionable repair strategy.

 -